My masters graduation cap sported 16 LEDs, internet connectivity, a full linux computer, a custom PCB, and a 87 Watt-Hr Battery.

 - Raspberry Pi Linux Wrist Computer.
 Controlling the system and connecting to the internet is a Raspberry Pi Linux computer paired with an LCD/5-button Pi-plate from Adafruit Industries.
 I won the Raspberry Pi in a contest from the awesome folks at Readyforce (now LookSharp).
 The whole thing is mounted in a wrist enclosure that I designed and 3D printed on my MakerBot Replicator.
 For better or for worse, the 5V line on the host USB ports of the Raspberry Pi is connected directly to main 5V supply for the board, so I was actually able to power the Raspberry Pi via the 5V from my LED PCB cap unit using the same USB cable that sends serial commands to it.
 So, the only two things plugged into the Pi are a WiFi dongle and a USB-to-FTDI cable that goes to the cap.
 Running on the Pi are a number of Python scripts that launch at boot, as well as a small MySQL database.
 The scripts run concurrently; they mange the on-screen menu, polling the the pushbuttons, checking for updates from the remote webserver, tweeting updates, managing the WiFi connection, and facilitating control of the cap PCB via serial commands sent over the USB-to-Serial adapter.
 The local MySQL database maintains simple state information such as the last ID that was tweeted, the present operation mode, brightness settings, etc.

 - Remote Webserver.
-A remote webserver hosts the controlmycap.com mobile site, as well as another MySQL database that holds information about all the color requests that have been made to the cap.
+A remote webserver hosts the controlmycap.com mobile site (this site is no longer active – it forwards to this page.
+You can see the interface in the video and screenshots, and the mobile site code is on GitHub), as well as another MySQL database that holds information about all the color requests that have been made to the cap.
 The mobile website is built using a JQuery Mobile UI front-end, paired to a python back-end via AJAX JSON calls.
 My wrist computer queries the MySQL database on this remote server for updated commands.

 - WiFi Hotspot.
 I used the FoxFi app on my Samsung Galaxy S4 smartphone to generate a WiFi hotspot through which my Raspberry Pi could connect to the the internet.